jakekohlhepp/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Thank you for visiting my website!
 I am a PhD candidate in economics at UCLA studying labor and personnel economics.
 My research focuses on how human resource decisions within firms shape the overall labor market.
 I enjoy any project that involves capturing interesting theoretical forces with data.
+My CV is available [here](files/cv.pdf).

 I am a proud husband and father.
 My wife and I maintain a blog where we summarize each week of our marriage, which you can read here: [www.thekohlhepps.com](https://www.thekohlhepps.com).
 It documents our journey navigating faith, careers, and starting a family.